 a felt connection to God (for those who interpret TM in religious terms)

-Strictly speaking, the true method of Transcendental Meditation supposedly must be taught by a certified instructor (thus preserving the lineage from teacher to student down through the ages).
+Strictly speaking, the true method of Transcendental Meditation supposedly must be taught by a certified instructor (thus preserving the lineage from teacher to student down through time).
 The closest we get in print to a description from Maharishi himself comes from his Science of Being and Art of Living:

 "The process of bringing the attention to the level of transcendental Being is known as the system of Transcendental Meditation.
 In the practice of Transcendental Meditation, a proper thought is selected and the technique of experiencing that thought in its infant states of development enables the conscious mind to arrive systematically at the source of thought, the field of Being.
 Thus, the way to experience transcendental Being lies in selecting a proper thought and experiencing its subtle states until its subtlest state is experienced and transcended."